 - Real & Nonsense Words Stage 1 Target 4: ar, or, er, ai, ay, oi, oy

 Remember, if Foundation and Year 1 teachers are teaching PLD’s Stage 1 phonic concepts well, the majority of students will secure the required score of 28 out of 40 words read correctly.
 The Literacy Hub has developed an Australian version of the UK Phonics Check.
 Using the following Year 1 Phonics Check, the PLD Stage 1 concepts have been highlighted and should be read correctly by Term 3 of Year 1.

-Are you still unsure whether PLD is right for your school to prepare adequately for the Year 1 UK Phonics Screening Check?
-Please do not hesitate to contact the PLD office for support and to discuss your school’s needs and implementation of PLD.
-We are always happy to help! [email protected]
+Are you still unsure whether PLD is right for your school to prepare adequately for the UK Phonics Screening Check in Year 1?

 Literacy Hub Year 1 Phonics Check.
 (2022).
 Education Services Australia.